LoyWeiWin/Grasshopper_ArduinoCommunication/Docs/ReadMe.md

 ## Repository Structure

-- `Project/`: Grasshopper scripts, Arduino sketches (need to upload to the microcontrollers prior interfacing with grasshopper), Wiring schematics, Diagrammatic sketches, Usage
+- `Project/`: Grasshopper scripts, Arduino sketches (need to upload to the microcontrollers prior to interfacing with Grasshopper), wiring schematics, diagrammatic sketches, usage examples.
-- `Assets/`: Images, thumbnails, and videos
+- `Assets/`: Images, thumbnails, and videos.
-- `Docs/`: Additional local documentation
+- `Docs/`: Additional local documentation.

 ## Limitations

-- Rhino 8 support is limited; ensure correct .NET runtime is set
+- Rhino 8 support is limited; ensure correct .NET runtime is set.
-- Only one COM port/device supported at a time
+- Only one COM port/device supported at a time.

-## Contributing

-We welcome contributions to improve this repository.
-Please refer to the [Contributing Guidelines](https://github.com/LoyWeiWin/Grasshopper_ArduinoCommunication/wiki/05_Contributing-Guidelines) in the Wiki.

-## Code of Conduct

-This project follows the Contributor Covenant Code of Conduct.
-Please read the [Code of Conduct](https://github.com/LoyWeiWin/Grasshopper_ArduinoCommunication/blob/main/CODE_OF_CONDUCT.md) before contributing.

 ## Safety Disclaimer